Kärcher Wet and dry vacuum cleaner WD 6 P S

 Features and benefits

-Power outlet with automatic on/off control for working with small, light power toolsDirt created during planning, sawing or sanding is removed directly.
-The suction funtion is automatically switched on/off via the power tool.
+Power outlet with automatic on/off switch for working with power toolsDirt that is a result of planing, sawing or grinding is suctioned away directly.
+The vacuum cleaner is switched on and off automatically via the power tool.

 Hose storage on the device head